Alsana

+Treatment at Castlewood incorporated Internal Family Systems therapy, and IFS founder Richard C. Schwartz worked at the facility as a consultant and staff trainer.

 Locations

 As of October, 2025, Alsana has six locations: two in Birmingham, Alabama; Monterey, California; Santa Barbara, California; Thousand Oaks, California; and Westlake Village, California.

 Former Locations

 Castlewood/Alsana previously had locations in St. Louis County, Missouri; Franklin County, Missouri; and St. Louis, Missouri.